Last Updated September 2016

 WHO WE ARE

-Intersections is a leading provider of identity protection services and financial information and education services for consumers.
-We are also a provider to major financial institutions and other entities of identity theft management and mitigation services for their consumer customers.
+Intersections is a leading provider of identity protection services identity theft education services for consumers.
+We also provide companies with identity theft management and mitigation services for their consumer customers.
 Learn more about us.

 WHAT PERSONAL INFORMATION ABOUT YOU DO WE COLLECT?

-The types of personal information which we collect about you depend upon the service or product which you purchase.
+The types of personal information that we collect about you depends upon the service or product that you purchase or the website that you access.
 We collect and retain information about your transactions with us.
-In order to provide our services and products to you, we may obtain from you, for example, your full name; your mailing address; your e-mail address; your phone numbers; your Social Security number; your credit card information; or other account or payment information, as needed.
+In order to provide our services and products to you, we may obtain, for example, your full name; your mailing address; your e-mail address, phone numbers, Social Security number, date of birth, credit card information or other account or payment information, as needed.
+We also may collect location information depending upon which of our services and applications you use.
 With your express authorization, we may also obtain your credit report from one or more of the national credit bureaus.
-In addition, we may obtain information about you from other third parties in connection with providing you with the products or services that you request and to help us understand our customer base.
+In addition, we may obtain information about you from other third parties in connection with providing you with the products or services that you request and to help us better serve our customers.
 For example, we may obtain information about you from sources such as public record vendors, technology providers, the Internet and other sources.

-DO WE COLLECT INFORMATION ABOUT YOUR VISIT TO OUR WEBSITES, INCLUDING USING COOKIES AND OTHER TECHNOLOGIES?
+DO WE COLLECT INFORMATION ABOUT YOUR VISIT TO OUR WEBSITES OR USE OF OUR MOBILE APPLICATIONS, INCLUDING USING COOKIES AND OTHER TECHNOLOGIES?

-Even if you do not purchase one of our products or services, we retain, on a long-term storage basis, personally identifiable information about you if you volunteer information to us online or you sign in online to one of our member areas.
+Even if you do not purchase any of our products or services, we retain, on a long-term basis, personally identifiable information about you if you volunteer information to us online or sign in online to one of our member areas.
 Doing so permits us to understand and accommodate your online preferences and manage your relationship with us.

-Our websites also may use various technologies to collect information when someone visits our websites.
+Our websites and mobile applications also may use various technologies to collect information when someone visits our websites or uses our mobile applications.
 For example, as you browse one of our websites we may collect information about your visit, but not identifiers such as your name, phone number or e-mail address.
-Via Web server logs, for example, we may monitor statistics such as: the number of people that visit our site, which page(s) are visited on our site, from which domain our visitors come (e.g., aol.com, hotmail.com, etc.), and the type of Internet browsers people use to visit our site (e.g., Microsoft Internet Explorer, Safari (for Apple Computers), Mozilla Firefox, etc.).
-We also may use outsourcing programs, such as Google Analytics to assist us in analyzing data to better understand traffic to our websites, to tailor our websites and for advertising purposes.
+Via Web server logs, for example, we may monitor statistics such as: the number of people that visit our site, the date and time of the visit, geographic location information about the visitor, which page(s) are visited on our site, from which domain our visitors come (e.g., aol.com, hotmail.com, etc.), and the type of Internet browsers people use to visit our site (e.g., Microsoft Internet Explorer, Safari (for Apple Computers), Mozilla Firefox, etc.).
+We also may use tools that allow us to monitor which links visitors are using, what content on our site is being viewed, or how a visitor is accessing content through our site.
+We also may use outsourcing programs, such as Google Analytics, to assist us in analyzing data to better understand traffic to our websites, to tailor our websites and for advertising purposes.
 If you would like to opt-out of Google Analytics, please visit https://tools.google.com/dlpage/gaoptout/ for additional information and instructions from Google about how to do so.
+Another one of our service providers is Adobe Marketing Cloud, which collect and uses personally identifiable information about our customers in order to help us deliver personalized marketing content.
+You can opt-out the collection and use of such information by Adobe by going to https://smetrics.identityguard.com/optout.html?locale=en_US&popup=true.

 We may use Google and other third-party advertising companies and advertising networks to serve ads and collect information when you visit our website.
 These companies may use information (not including your name, phone number or email address) about your visits to this and other websites over time in order to provide advertisements on this and other websites about goods and services that may be of interest to you.
 This information often is aggregate data or individual information that is tied to a browser or device rather than specific identifiers such as the visitor’s name and address; however, some of this information might be considered to be personally identifiable under some federal or state laws.
 If you would like more information about network advertising and to know your choices about not having this information used by third-party advertising companies, please visit: http://www.networkadvertising.org/managing/opt_out.asp.